altair-viz/altair-transform/README.md

 ```pyerr
 MaxRowsError: The number of rows in your dataset is greater than the maximum allowed (5000).
 For information on how to plot larger datasets in Altair, see the documentation
 ```
+There are several possible ways around this, as mentioned in Altair's [FAQ](https://altair-viz.github.io/user_guide/faq.html#maxrowserror-how-can-i-plot-large-datasets).
-Altair transform provides the ``transform_chart()`` function, which will pre-transform the data according to the chart specification, so that the final chart specification holds the aggregated data rather than the full dataset:
+Altiar-transform provides another option via the ``transform_chart()`` function, which will pre-transform the data according to the chart specification, so that the final chart specification holds the aggregated data rather than the full dataset:
 ```python
 from altair_transform import transform_chart
 new_chart = transform_chart(chart)